hawaii-aloha/widget-or-sidebar-per-shortcode/readme.txt

 For the instance list of the Wordpress builtin Widgets look at http://codex.wordpress.org/Function_Reference/the_widget For other Widgets look at the source code from the widget or ask the widget author.

+= I found a bug  =

+Please report it at http://bugs.staude.net

+Select the project "WP Plugin: Widget or Sidebar Shortcode" and report it.

+= I have a feature request =

+Please report it at http://bugs.staude.net

+Select the project "WP Plugin: Widget or Sidebar Shortcode" and report it.

 == Screenshots ==
 1. Using the shortcode in the content area of an post.